utah-cs3550-fa25/assignments/study-guide.md

 Security
 --------

-**Identity**: You should be able to describe, at a high level, how sessions are created, what role cookies play, and how user logins are implemented.
+**Auth**: You should be able to explain what cookies and sessions are.
+You should be able to explain the user login flow.
 You should be able to define authorization and authentication.

-You should be able to use `request.user`, `authenticate`, `login`, and `logout` to handle user identity.
+You should be able to use `request.user`, `authenticate`, `login`, and `logout` in Django.
 You should be able to write simple `Group`-based and identity-based access control checks.
 You should be able to explain the benefits of centralized access control checks.

 **Vulnerabilities**: You should be able to explain injection vulnerabilities, CSRF, and open redirects.
-You should be able to describe the risks and use cases of `|safe`, `.raw()`, `@csrf_exempt`, and raw `redirect`.
-You should be able to explain what a CVE is and who/what OWASP is.
-You should be able to explain what "carding" and "fencing" refer to, and why you want to protect yourself from them.
+You should be able to describe the risks and use cases of `|safe`, `.raw()`, `@csrf_exempt`, and `redirect`.
+You should be able to explain what "carding" and "fencing" refer to, and why you want to prevent them.
 You should be able to explain "safe harbor" in the Communications Decency Act.

 JavaScript
 ----------

+**DOM:** You should be comfortable with basic JavaScript syntax.
+You should be able to explain the idea of progressive enhancement.
+You should know the `createElement` and `appendChild` methods; the `classList` field; the `querySelectorAll` method; and the `textContent` field.

 **Events**: You should be able to include JavaScript into an HTML page, including the `<script>` tag and its `defer` and `type`